-The Venue is Open!
+The Venue is not fully open.

 RISK ASSESSMENT FOR REOPENING THE HOLT COMMUNITY CENTRE REF COVID-19